Trump Push on $2K Checks Flops as GOP-Led Senate Won't Vote

 For a second day in a row, Senate Democratic leader Chuck Schumer tried to force a vote on the bill approved by the House meeting Trump’s demand for the $2,000 checks.

-“What we’re seeing right now is Leader McConnell trying to kill the checks — the $2,000 checks desperately needed by so many American families,” Schumer said at the Capitol.
+“What we’re seeing right now is Leader McConnell trying to kill the checks — the $2,000 checks desperately needed by so many American families,” Schumer said.

-Congress had settled on smaller $600 payments in a compromise over the big, year-end COVID relief and government funding bill that Trump reluctantly signed into law.
-Treasury Secretary Steven Mnuchin said those checks will begin to go out Wednesday.

 With the Georgia Senate runoff elections days away, leading Republicans warned that the GOP’s refusal to provide more aid as the virus worsens could jeopardize the outcome of those races.

 Georgia’s GOP Sens.
-David Perdue and Kelly Loeffler are in the fights of their political lives against Democrats Jon Ossoff and Raphael Warnock in runoff elections that will determine which party has the Senate majority.
-The two Republicans announced support for Trump’s plan on checks.
+David Perdue and Kelly Loeffler are trying to fend off Democrats Jon Ossoff and Raphael Warnock in runoff elections that will determine which party has the Senate majority.
+The two Republicans announced support for Trump’s call for more generous checks.

-House Speaker Nancy Pelosi said, “These Republicans in the Senate seem to have an endless tolerance for other people’s sadness.”

-Saying little, McConnell has tried to shield his divided Republicans from a difficult vote.
-On Wednesday he provided his most fulsome views yet, suggesting he had kept his word to start a “process” to address Trump’s demands, even if it means no votes will actually be taken.
+McConnell has tried to shield his divided Republicans from a difficult vote.
+On Wednesday he suggested he had kept his word to start a “process” to address Trump’s demands, even if it means no votes will actually be taken.

 “It’s no secret Republicans have a diversity of views,” he said.

 Earlier, McConnell had unveiled a new bill loaded up with Trump's other priorities as a possible off-ramp for the stalemate.
-It included the $2,000 checks as well as a complicated repealof protections for tech companies like Facebook or Twitter under Section 230 of a communications law that the president complained is unfair to conservatives.
+It included the $2,000 checks more narrowly targeted to lower-income households as well as a complicated repealof protections for tech companies like Facebook or Twitter under Section 230 of a communications law that the president complained is unfair to conservatives.
 It also tacked on the establishment of a bipartisan commission to review the 2020 presidential electionTrump lost to President-elect Joe Biden.

-Democrats opposed that approach and it does not have enough support in Congress to pass.
+If McConnell sets a vote on his bill, it could revive Trump's priorities.
+But because the approach contains the additional tech and elections provisions, Democrats and some Republicans will likely balk and it's unlikely to have enough support in Congress to pass.

-“To ensure the President was comfortable signing the bill into law, the Senate committed to beginning one process that would combine three of the President’s priorities,” McConnell said.
-“That was a commitment, and that’s what happened.”

-Liberal senators led by Bernie Sanders of Vermont who support the relief aid are blocking action on the defense bill until a vote can be taken on Trump's demand for $2,000 for most Americans.
+Liberal senators, led by Bernie Sanders of Vermont, who support the relief boost are blocking action on a defense bill until a vote can be taken on Trump's demand for $2,000 for most Americans.

 Sanders thundered on the floor that McConnell should call his own constituents in the GOP leader's home state of Kentucky “and find out how they feel about the need for immediate help in terms of a $2,000 check.”

-Joining Trump, Republican Sens.
-Josh Hawley of Missouri and Marco Rubio of Florida, among the party's potential 2024 presidential hopefuls, also pushed the party in the president's direction.
+Republican Sens.
+Josh Hawley of Missouri and Marco Rubio of Florida, among the party's potential 2024 presidential hopefuls, also pushed in the president's direction.
 Hawley is also leading Trump's challenge Jan.
 6 to the Electoral College result tallyin Congress.

 Other Republicans panned the bigger checks, arguing during a lively Senate debate that the nearly $400 billion price tag was too high, the relief is not targeted to those in need and Washington has already dispatched ample sums on COVID aid.

-Sen. Pat Toomey, R-Penn., tweeted that he would block the House bill.
-He said “blindly borrowing” billions “so we can send $2,000 checks to millions of people who haven’t lost any income is terrible policy.”
+Sen. Pat Toomey, R-Pa., tweeted that “blindly borrowing” billions “so we can send $2,000 checks to millions of people who haven’t lost any income is terrible policy.”

-As Trump's push fizzles out in the Senate the debate over the size and scope of the year-end package — $900 billion in COVID-19 aid and $1.4 trillion to fund governmentagencies through September — will linger as potentially one last confrontation before the new Congress is sworn in Sunday.
+As Trump's push fizzles out, his attempt to amend the year-end package — $900 billion in COVID-19 aid and $1.4 trillion to fund governmentagencies through September — will linger as potentially one last confrontation before the new Congress is sworn in Sunday.

 The COVID-19 portion of the bill revives a weekly pandemic jobless benefit boost — this time $300, through March 14 — as well as the popular Paycheck Protection Program of grants to businesses to keep workers on payrolls.
 It extends eviction protections, adding a new rental assistance fund.